JavaNinjaCloud/CludoSiteSearchAPI/README.md

 # CludoSiteSearchAPI
-This project demonstrates how to use Cludo Site Search API, to make searches programmatically.
+This project demonstrates how to use Cludo Site Search with API, to make searches programmatically.